agsb/immu/Details.md

 ## the dictionary

-The dictionary is a table, with a linked list of vocabularies, with linked lists of words, where words are made up of
+The dictionary is a table, with a linked list of vocabularies, with linked lists of words, where words are tuples, made up of

   - a Word header, [link][size+flags][name][pad?]